chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 ##### Why Might the Upload Fail

-- The downloading server ran out of storage.
 - The downloading server crashed.
-- DropBox experience an outage
+- DropBox experienced an outage
 - The user has reached their [daily bandwidth allowance](https://www.dropbox.com/plans?trigger=nr) from their DropBox. [more info](https://help.dropbox.com/files-folders/share/banned-links).

 #### 5. Start an Instance to Download File

 An EC2 instance, docker container, or AWS lambda can be used to complete this task.
-Once a computing resource is spawned, it will change the upload status to uploading.
+Once a computing resource is spawned, it will change the upload status to _Uploading_.

 #### 6. Stream File